William Contreras Preview, Player Props: Brewers vs. Twins

-The Milwaukee Brewers and William Contreras (.357 slugging percentage over his past 10 games, including one homer), battle starting pitcher Bailey Ober and the Minnesota Twins at American Family Field, Tuesday at 8:10 PM ET.
+The Milwaukee Brewers, including William Contreras (.300 slugging percentage in past 10 games, including no home run), take on starter Kenta Maeda and the Minnesota Twins at American Family Field, Wednesday at 2:10 PM ET.

-In his previous game he had a one-hit performance (1-for-5) against the Rangers.
+He had a one-hit performance in his last game (1-for-2) against the Twins.

 William Contreras Game Info & Props vs. the Twins